Use KV Store

 > KVStore is a simple key-value storage for sharing state across serverless runners with zero setup required.

 KVStore provides a way to share small string values across all your serverless runners.
-It supports two operations: `get` and `set`.
+It supports three operations: `get`, `set`, and `delete`.
 Use it for caching computation results, sharing configuration between runners, or storing small pieces of state that multiple runners need to read.
 It requires no setup and uses automatic authentication with your fal credentials.

 Unlike [persistent storage](/documentation/development/use-persistent-storage) on `/data` (a distributed filesystem for large files like model weights), KVStore is a remote key-value API accessed over HTTP.
 It is best suited for small, frequently-read values where you need cross-runner consistency.
-It does not support deletion, expiration, listing keys, or atomic operations, so it is not appropriate for counters, locks, or anything requiring transactional guarantees.
+It does not support listing keys or atomic operations, so it is not appropriate for counters, locks, or anything requiring transactional guarantees.

 ## API Reference